orieasterly/portfolio/README.md

   <summary><strong>Tools Used:</strong></summary>

   - **Microsoft Excel:**
-    - Leveraged Excel for creating dynamic templates, data integration, and user interface design, significantly expediting the process.
+    - For creating dynamic templates, data integration, and user interface design, significantly expediting the process.

   - **Visual Basic for Applications (VBA):**
-    - Utilized VBA to automate calculations, data manipulation, and enhance user interactivity, resulting in a remarkable reduction in processing time.
+    - VBA to automate calculations, data manipulation, and enhance user interactivity, resulting in a remarkable reduction in processing time.

 </details>